Psst, I have a secret.

 5. Tiny Texts

-Although the most recent post was February of 2015, this blog has years of posts for you to read.
+Although this blog has not been updated recently, it has years of posts for you to read.
 They are so useful that they definitely deserve a place on the list.

 This blog was created by Annette from Scotland, who moved to Italy in 1992 and has taught English for over 20 years.
 She knows that students need to be engaged to learn, so Annette has done a fantastic job of choosing interesting topics and making the posts interactive.